IGP transfer case: JIT submits report on Azam Swati

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Joint Investigation Team (JIT) on Monday submitted its report in the Supreme Court on its findings about the Federal Minister for Science and Technology Azam Swati’s properties and his assets.
+ISLAMABAD: The Joint Investigation Team (JIT) on Monday submitted its report in the Supreme Court regarding its findings about Federal Minister for Science and Technology Azam Swati’s properties and his assets.

-ISLAMABAD: The Joint Investigation Team (JIT) on Monday submitted its report in the Supreme Court on its findings about the Federal Minister for Science and Technology Azam Swati’s properties and his assets.
+ISLAMABAD: The Joint Investigation Team (JIT) on Monday submitted its report in the Supreme Court regarding its findings about Federal Minister for Science and Technology Azam Swati’s properties and his assets.

 Comments